-Goodbye gas furnaces?
+Goodbye, gas furnaces?
 Why electrification is the future of home heating | CBC News

-Goodbye gas furnaces?
+Goodbye, gas furnaces?
 Why electrification is the future of home heating

 From electric baseboards to heat pumps, here’s a closer look at the options